clinicalml/human_ai_deferral/README.md

 - helpers: various methods used, including metrics implementation

 One can easily implement new surrogate methods by extending [BaseSurrogateMethod](baselines/basemethod.py).

+We also welcome the addition of new datasets (e.g. dynabench and others).

 # Citation